sbernasek/flyeye/docs/_sources/documentation.rst.txt

 **NU FlyEye: Analysis** is organized into several complementary submodules:

-#.
-Data: organize and query expression data
+#. :ref:`Data <data>`: organize and query expression data
 #.
 Processing: convert measurements to timepoints
 #.
 Dynamics: analyze and visualize expression dynamics
 #.
 Analysis: detect and quantify spatial expression patterns

-Please select one of these submodules from the sidebar for a detailed descriptions of its design and implementation.
+Please select a submodule from the sidebar for a detailed descriptions of its implementation.

 .. toctree::
    :maxdepth: 1